When is the starting date for applying?

 Will I be notified of any missing application materials?

 You are responsible for ensuring that your application is submitted with all the required components.
-All applicants will apply online and may access an online checklist to determine which materials have been received in support of the application.

 When and how are applicants notified about admission decisions?